across the world

 Take advantage of the technology trending in the accounting landscape.
-You can utilize e-payment methods powered by automation that can ensure no payments are left out of done late.
+You can utilize e-payment methods leveraging automation tools, which ensure timely payments from users.
 Similarly, you can enroll your regular clients in e-invoicing portals to ensure you don’t miss out on any payment your company expects.
 This practice will ultimately help you prevent past due bills and un-accounted income.

 5. Implement Strict Internal Controls